 Many OSS companies succeed by providing extra services.

-The most common way to get revenue from open source software is to provide paid support.
+The most common way to get revenue from OSS is to provide paid support.
 Red Hat sets the bar for this model, boasting substantial revenue.
 In 2016, the company – widely known for its enterprise operating system, Red Hat Enterprise Linux – announced a profit of 2.05 billion dollars.

 Red Hat does admirably by selling yearly subscriptions for user and technical support.
 Customers can choose a subscription plan based on number of requests, severity of requests, support channels and hours of coverage.
 MySQL, the leading open source database, derives revenue from selling support subscriptions for their product.